Sabicool/Malleus-Anki-Addon/readme.md

 ### Creating New Cards

 1. Follow steps 1-5 above
+2. (Optional) Choose a yield level for the new cards
-2. Click &ldquo;Create Cards&rdquo; to open the Add Cards window
+3. Click Create Cards to open the Add Cards window
-3. The cards will be pre-filled with the appropriate tags
+4. The cards will be pre-filled with the appropriate tags

-Note that you want to select a subject tag for the cards you are creating on.
-If you are unsure of what particular subtag to use, you can select Main Tag.
-Additionally you can access the menu from the add card dialogue.
+If you are unsure of what particular subtag to use, leave the row set to Main Tag.
+You can also open the page selector directly from the Add Cards dialogue.

 <a id="org335319f"></a>